michaelliriano/justvent/README.md

 A place to really express your feelings and beliefs.
 No ads.
 No fees.
 Completely free to use.
 The way social media was meant to be.
 <hr>

-App built using NodeJS in conjucntion with Express.
+App built using Express.
 Pure Full-Stack Javascript Application.
 Utilizing MongoDB for the Database.

 Users can:
 <ul>